 Listeners will hear stories and lessons from experts across software development on this podcast.
 Software Engineering Daily looks at trends and news through the lenses of professionals working at top startups and popular companies.

-In a recent episode, for example, Tony Godar, a former PlayStation ecosystem engineer describes his work with game consoles and the challenges and culture of software development in the gaming world in general.
+In a, for example, Tony Godar, a former PlayStation ecosystem engineer describes his work with game consoles and the challenges and culture of software development in the gaming world in general.

 Offering advice on how to create a web app startup, TechZing is aimed at entrepreneurs and hackers alike.
 The podcast delves deep into tech-related topics and offers discussions and interviews with experts in the industry.
 Subjects are broad, ranging from filmmaking with an iPhone to the impact of CRISPR.